1. What is Windows (Live) Mail?

 5. How do I import my old Outlook Express or Windows Mail messages?

-In Vista, open Windows Mail and select File, Export your messages in Windows Mail format to a new folder on your hard disk and backup it up to disk.
+In old machine, open Windows Mail and select File, Export your messages in Windows Mail format to a new folder on your hard disk and backup it up to disk.
 On Windows 7, open Windows Live Mail and select File, Import (press Alt+M and select Show menu bar), Windows Mail and browse to your backed up mail and import all folders into Live Mail.
 For more info see this step by step guide.

 If you are using Windows XP, export your mail into a new folder using Outlook Express format and back it up to disk.
 On Windows 7, open Windows Live Mail and select File, Import (press Ctrl+M to see menus), Outlook Express 7 and browse to your backed up mail and import all folders into Live Mail.
 For more info see this step by step guide.